 - Before purchasing your television and home theatre equipment, learn about the connectivity requirements of your television so you can successfully configure your home theatre setup.

 Purchasing your home theatre is exciting.
 Ensure that you give yourself the best opportunity for your home setup by checking your room’s aesthetics and your antenna connectivity and signals.
-You can read more on the Australian Antennas Home Theatre setups here.
+You can read more on the Australian Security & Antennas Home Theatre setups here.